 Is your beef processed on a small scale by an artisan skilled in safe and proper preparation or on a massive scale in an industrial packing plant by low skilled labor dependant upon irradiation, antimicrobial steam baths and other technologies to remove bacterium?
-At Wolf Creek Farm, we partner with a USDA inspected artisanal abattoir for our processing.
+At Wolf Creek Farm, we partner with, Fauquier's Finest Butchers, an Animal Welfare Approved and USDA inspected artisanal abattoir for our processing.

-Our animals take the 30 minute ride to our local abattoir in small groups in our farm trailer.
+Our animals take the 30 minute ride to our local abattoir at daybreak in small groups in our farm trailer.
 Animals remain calm during this short journey as they have become accustomed to trailering during our “practice moves” between pastures during their lives on our farm.
-They remain calm through the harvest, where typically no more than three to five animals are processed in a given day.
+They are harvested immediately (typically no more than six to eight animals per day) and remain calm through the harvest process.
 As a result, the meat remains free of adrenaline and other natural substances that are produced by animals when they come under stress, and cause their meat to become tough and to spoil more quickly.

 Contrast this with the concentration of the four giant meatpacking companies (Excel, Tyson's subsidiary IBP, Monfort, and National), where 80% of the beef cattle born in the US are slaughtered.
-Staffed almost exclusively with minimum wage, immigrant labor, these disassembly factories process thousands of animals daily with line speeds often exceeding 400 animals per hour, or more than one every ten seconds.
+Cattle are shipped long distances in tractor trailers carrying fifty or more animals crowded together and then wait for hours in trailers queued at the processing plant or in the vast holding pens surrounding the plant.
+Between the transport and holding pens, these animals spend their final day(s) in strange surroundings being handled by strangers who have little affinity for these creatures.
+This stressful environment is the antithesis of Animal Welfare Approved.
+The processing plants, or "disassembly factories" are staffed almost exclusively with minimum wage, immigrant labor, where they process thousands of animals daily with line speeds often exceeding 400 animals per hour, or more than one every ten seconds.

-Is your beef dry-aged (as was the norm until the early 1980s) where the meat is hung for 14-21 days allowing enzymes to break down the muscle fibers and tenderize the meat while it loses excess moisture, or is it wet-aged (as is the case with nearly 99% of beef today) where the meat is immediately placed in plastic bags and aged in its own blood juices on the way to the restaurant or retailer?
-At Wolf Creek Farm, we use traditional dry-aging prior to flash freezing in vacuum packs to ensure the highest quality.
+Is your beef dry-aged (as was the norm until the early 1980s) where the carcass is hung for 7-21 days allowing natural enzymes to break down the muscle fibers and tenderize the meat while it loses excess moisture, or is it wet-aged (as is the case with nearly 99% of beef today) where the meat is immediately placed in plastic bags and aged in its own blood juices on the way to the restaurant or retailer?
+At Wolf Creek Farm, we use traditional dry-aging prior to flash freezing in vacuum packs to ensure the highest quality beef.